Hyperbolic and Semi-Hyperbolic Floquet Codes for Photonic Quantum Computing: Conclusion

 \subsection{Future Directions}

 \begin{enumerate} \item Decoder optimization: our simulations use uniform edge weights in MWPM.
 Optimizing weights based on error probabilities and code structure could raise thresholds. \item Logical gates: this work addresses quantum memory only.
-Lattice surgery and Dehn twists have been proposed for hyperbolic surface codes~\cite{lavasani2019universal}. \item Near-term demonstrations: hardware with native two-qubit parity measurements could implement these codes directly.
-The fine-grained Bolza codes H16$_{8,3}$-f2 ($n = 64$, $k = 4$, $\demb = 3$) and H16$_{8,3}$-f3 ($n = 144$, $k = 4$, $\demb = 4$) are the smallest codes with $\demb \geq 3$. \item HCF schedule: the Hyperbolic Color Floquet (HCF) schedule~\cite{ozawa2025hyperbolic} uses only XX and ZZ measurements (no YY).
+Lattice surgery and Dehn twists have been proposed for hyperbolic surface codes~\cite{lavasani2019universal}. \item Near-term demonstrations: hardware with native two-qubit parity measurements could implement these codes directly. \item HCF schedule: the Hyperbolic Color Floquet (HCF) schedule~\cite{ozawa2025hyperbolic} uses only XX and ZZ measurements (no YY).
 This produces graph-edge syndromes amenable to standard MWPM decoding.
 The HCF schedule cycles through six steps: XX on red, ZZ on green, XX on blue, ZZ on red, XX on green, ZZ on blue.
 We could evaluate additional noise models for hyperbolic Floquet codes with the HCF schedule. \end{enumerate}